Consistency and Contrast

 Usage in data visualizations #

-Just as in our above examples in basic graphic design, consistency and contrast is used in data visualization in order to direct the reader’s attention.
-One uses consistency in order to reduce the difficulty of processing an image and then contrast in order to draw the attention to the point of interest—the thing that is very different.
+Just as in basic graphic design, consistency and contrast are used in data visualization to direct the reader’s attention.
+Consistency reduces the cognitive load required to process an image, while contrast draws that attention to the specific point of interest.

-For example, imagine you made a bar chart with a single bar that is most important.
-You can keep all other bars consistent, and then use contrast to draw attention to that bar.
+For example, imagine you have a bar chart where a single bar is the most important.
+You can keep all other bars visually consistent, and use contrast to highlight that specific bar.

 A bar chart of monthly spending in 5 categories.
 4 of them are represented using grey bars, and one is represented using a purple bar.